Paul-Cheeseman/Stream3-Project/README.md

 HTML validated through https://validator.w3.org

 ### Django Unit Testing:
 Unit Testing (testing specific modules/functions of code) has been carried out to some degree on all sections of the sites code.
-The 'test' file within each app lists the tests that have been created and each of those tests will will not only check functionality for this current release, they will form the basis of future regression testing which will check if/how subsequent software impacted the sites.
+The 'test' file within each app lists the tests that have been created and each of those tests will will not only check functionality for this current release, they will form the basis of future regression testing which will check if/how subsequent updates impact the site.

 It is worth noting that the cart function was deemed an integral part of the site which would need to be used by the majority of the sites other core functionality.
-Because of this the cart function was rewritten to be more modular in design, allowing better reuse of code and enabled unit testing of specific functions within the module rather than just checking the correct resolving of URLs and testing aspects of the http response.
+Because of this the cart function was rewritten to be more modular in design, allowing better reuse of code.
+This enabled unit testing of specific functions within the module rather than just checking the correct resolution of URLs and testing aspects of the http response.

 ### JavaScript Unit Testing:
 The only JavaScript suitable for testing was related to the form on the contact page, the code being tested and jasmine files can be found within the js_testing files within the shop_proj directory.